aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-file-to-pdfa/_index.md

 ---
-title: Convert PDF File to PDF/A | C#
+title: Convert PDF File to PDF/A
 linktitle: Convert PDF File to PDF/A
 type: docs
 weight: 180
-url: /net/convert-pdf-file-to-pdfa/
+url: /cpp/convert-pdf-file-to-pdfa/
 lastmod: "2021-06-05"
 description: This topic show you how to Aspose.PDF allows to convert a PDF file to a PDF/A compliant PDF file.
 sitemap: